-In fact, many women who do get this dreaded symptom report feeling sick to their stomach about 2 weeks after they miss a period.
+In fact, many people who do get this dreaded symptom report feeling sick to their stomach about 2 weeks after they miss a period.

-However, if you do experience nausea or vomiting during the 2-week window, take note of it — especially if it becomes frequent — and talk to your doctor.
+However, if you do experience nausea or vomiting during the 2-week window, take note of it — especially if it becomes frequent — and talk with your doctor.

 You can blame an increase in progesterone levels for the extra bloat around your belly.
 When this hormone surges, as it does when you’re pregnant or taking fertility drugs, it can slow down your digestive tract and cause you to feel more bloated than usual.

 This can happen before your period, if you’re pregnant, or when taking progesterone and other drugs during in vitro fertilization and after an embryo transfer.